 I first discovered Athletic Greens back in 2017 when I applied for a marketing job with them.
 I was rejected and my consolation prize for making it to the interview stage was a discount code.
 At the time, I was a little bit bitter and didn’t take advantage of the discount.
 Over time, however, I kept coming across Athletic Greens in my wellness research and saw it in publications like Tim Ferriss’ 4-Hour Body, and I finally decided to put my bitterness aside and give it a try.

 So how does Athletic Greens stack up?
-Here’s our review of Athletic Greens.
+Here’s our review.

 - Great for making morning hydration part of your routine.